Faculty and Staff

 Gilberth Granados, Messenger and Maintenance.
 He is part of the administrative team at the Costa Rica Center where he collaborates with daily logistical tasks.
 He also provides important support for technical needs, such as with the computers, etc.

 Laura Moya, Coordinator of Freshman Enrollment.
 She was born and raised in Costa Rica, but identifies with two different cultures since her mother is from the States and her father is Costa Rican.
 She attended Lincoln School in San José, Costa Rica for 14 years.
 She graduated from Skidmore College in Saratoga Springs, N.Y. in May 2010, where she majored in French and minored in English Expository Writing.
-While at Skidmore, she studied abroad for a semester in Paris, a city she fell in love with.
 Upon returning to Costa Rica, she worked in translation prior to LIU Global.
 She has a strong interest in translation, non-fiction writing, art, and film.
+Laura is currently pursuing a Master’s Degree in Translation at the Universidad Nacional.

 Maria Sandberg, Student Services Coordinator & Field Trip Assistant.
 Maria was born and raised in Sweden.
 She holds a B.A in International Relations from Universidad Latina de Costa Rica and a M.A in Human Rights and Peace Education from La Universidad Nacional de Costa Rica.
 Some of her passions includes mediating and photography.